WordPress/gutenberg/docs/how-to-guides/sidebar-tutorial/plugin-sidebar-0.md

 # Plugin Sidebar

 How to add a sidebar to your plugin.
-A sidebar is the region to the far right of the editor.Your plugin can add an additional icon next to the InspectorControls (gear icon) that can be expanded.
+A sidebar is the region to the far right of the editor.
+Your plugin can add an additional icon next to the InspectorControls (gear icon) that can be expanded.

 ![Example sidebar](https://raw.githubusercontent.com/WordPress/gutenberg/HEAD/docs/assets/sidebar-up-and-running.png)